codeforamerica/abq-financial-wellness-wizard/README.md

 ####Q: How often do you miss a bill payment?
 ####A: Never

-The wizard will then hopefully sort this list accordingly (not tied together yet): http://codeforamerica.github.io/abq-financial-services-directory/
+The wizard will then hopefully sort a list accordingly.(hosted here: https://github.com/codeforamerica/abq-financial-services-directory)

 ===============================